AlexandraBaier/alexandrabaier.github.io/_posts/2025-02-03-book_review_tidy_first.markdown

 The benefits are very straightforward.
 Each guard clause checks or validates something trivial.
 Once we get past the guard clauses, we know that the input is valid or fully authorized or whatever.
-Previously, we had to always keep in mind, in which level of nesting we are before we implement anything.
+Previously, we had to always keep the level of nesting in mind, before we can implement anything.
 That can be risky.
-If we mix up the level of nesting we are in, we might leak confidential data or pass invalid inputs to some deeper part of our application.
+If we mix up the level of nesting, we might leak confidential data or pass invalid inputs to some deeper part of our application.

 ### Dead code

-Dead code is code that is not part of the productive code base.Productive code also includes tests code of course.
+Dead code is code that is not part of the productive code base.
 Dead code should just be deleted.
 There is no real cost to deleting dead code.
 You can always restore it with your version control system.
 However, sometimes it is hard to find dead code.
-IDEs like IntelliJ detect some dead code, but fail to do so when the code references itself somehow or is still under test.
+IDEs can often detect some dead code, but fail to do so when the code references itself somehow or is still under test.
 In these cases, we might need to trace suspicious methods and classes manually to see if they are actually being used.
 Luckily, IDEs can usually tell us all callers of a method or class, so it is not that dire of an issue.